E-Spin-lab/ConvertExceltoPDF/README.md

-# Convert Migration Verification Reports to pdf
+# Convert Excel Tables to PDF
 This repository contains ConvertExcelPDF, a python script for converting excel documents to pdfs.
 Pdfs are created with a signature field and only certain permissions enabled.

 ## PDF permissions